Reference to Python Keywords

 in It checks if a value is present in a list, tuple, etc.

-is To test if two variables are equal
+is To test if two variables refer to the same object

 lambda Creates an anonymous function